pharath/pharath.github.io/_posts/2023-11-19-cheatsheet-jekyll-latex.md

 | command | description |
 | :---: | :---: |
 `bundle install` | install all missing gems
-`bundle info [gemname]` | to see where a bundled gem is installed
+`bundle config set --local path 'vendor/bundle'` | to install the gems into `./vendor/bundle/` `bundle info [gemname]` | to see where a bundled gem is installed

 # Jekyll